-Some good examples are rent, dividends, intrest, even a private business (ran by a manager you hire) but also crypto (defi) and NFT’s (virtual land) can be considered.
+Some good examples are rent, dividends, interest, and even a private business (run by a manager you hire) but also crypto (defi) and NFTs (virtual land) can be considered.
 It all depends on your boomerness.

-Look into replacing your entire active income by passive income.
+Look into replacing your entire active income with passive income.
 It will give you options.
 Now you can take a more passive role in your business (outsourcing more) should you want to.

 Layer Five: Appreciating Assets